 To help make student loan repayment affordable, the US Department of Education offers several repayment plans that set monthly payments based on the borrower’s income.
 These plans require borrowers to pay a portion of their discretionary income (earnings above 150 percent of the federal poverty level) for a given number of years, after which the remainder of the loan is forgiven.

 As Congress faces the task of reauthorizing the Higher Education Act, proposals to change these income-driven repayment plans abound.
-Introduced late last year, the House’s new version of income-driven repayment, and it’s likely the Senate will suggest another.(or Promoting Real Opportunity, Success, and Prosperity through Education Reform) Act suggested one
+The House Republican’s new version of income-driven repayment and House Democrats have suggested a different version in their Aim Higher bill.(or Promoting Real Opportunity, Success, and Prosperity through Education Reform) Act suggested one

 The parameters of a repayment plan—the percentage of income paid, the period of repayment, and requirements for minimum payments—can substantially affect how much borrowers pay toward their loans.
 This tool shows how these parameters will affect the amount borrowers will pay (in present dollars) and how long it will take for borrowers to pay off the loan.